Dillon-777G/jobBook/README.md

 ## **Lessons Learned**:

 Currently our project uses the H2 database, which we have found much easier to use than our original plan of using mariadb.
-This change allowed us to speed up our development marginally, gaining insight into how using APIs with less of a learning can be beneficial under deadlines.
+This change allowed us to speed up our development marginally, gaining insight into how using APIs with a lower learning curve can be beneficial under deadlines.

 ## How to Use This Project